-Doctors ask the woman questions about the lump and other symptoms, including general symptoms such as weight loss, fatigue, and bone pain (which may indicate advanced cancer).
-Doctors also ask the woman about her medical and family history, including risk factors for breast cancer (see Risk Factors for Breast Cancer).
+Doctors ask the woman questions about the lump, such as how long it has been present, whether it comes and goes, and whether it is painful.
+Doctors also ask about other symptoms, including any discharge from the nipple and general symptoms such as weight loss, fatigue, and bone pain (which may indicate advanced cancer).
+Doctors ask the woman about her medical and family history, including risk factors for breast cancer (see Risk Factors for Breast Cancer).

 Usually, testing is needed because determining whether breast lumps are cancerous or not during a physical examination is difficult and because failing to identify cancer has serious consequences.

 Ultrasonography is typically done first to try to differentiate solid lumps from cysts, which are rarely cancerous.

 If the lump appears to be a cyst and is causing symptoms (such as pain or nipple discharge), a needle with a syringe is often inserted into the cyst, and the fluid is removed (called aspiration) and examined.
 The fluid is tested for cancer cells only if it is bloody or cloudy, if little fluid is obtained, or if the lump remains after aspiration.
 Otherwise, the woman is checked again in 4 to 8 weeks.
 If the cyst cannot be felt, it is considered noncancerous.
 If it recurs, aspiration is done again, and the fluid is sent for analysis regardless of appearance.
 If the cyst recurs a third time or if a lump is still present after it was aspirated, a sample of tissue from the lump or the entire lump is removed and examined under a microscope (biopsy).